 The painting features a frozen stream meandering through a snowy landscape, bordered by banks covered in snow and ice.
 The stream is rendered in cool, muted tones, suggesting the chill of winter and the stillness of nature during this season.
 The brushwork in the water indicates movement beneath the ice, providing a subtle hint of the stream's flow.

-Surrounding the stream are clusters of slender trees and shrubs, some of which bear traces of red and brown leaves or berries, adding a touch of warm color to the predominantly cool palette.
+Surrounding the stream are clusters of slender trees and shrubs, some of which bear traces of red and brown leaves or berries, adding a touch of warm colour to the predominantly cool palette.
 These trees are carefully placed, creating a natural rhythm and leading the viewer's eye through the composition.

 Brigden's brushstrokes are visible and textured, giving the painting a tactile quality that enhances the feeling of the roughness of the winter landscape.
 Despite the coldness, there is a tranquility to the scene, capturing the quiet beauty of the Canadian winter.
 Brigden, as a member of the Royal Canadian Academy of Arts, often celebrated the Canadian landscape in his work, and this painting is a testament to his skill in capturing its essence.